Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Battle of Pwll Melyn commemorative plaque

-Go down the lane to the left of Castle Farm and cross a stile to the left of a wooden gate.
-Turn left and shortly rejoin the main road.
+Go down the track to the left of Castle Farm, through a metal gate, then through a small wooden gate and then another small gate to the left of a larger wooden gate.
+Turn left on the lane (taken at the start of the walk) and shortly rejoin the main road.
 Turn right to return to the town square.

 return to top >>>